 Which player has scored the most goals in El Clásico history?
 All time top scorers

-Karim Benzema is the highest Clásico scorer in Sunday's game at 10th, but which players sit above him in the Barça vs Real Madrid goal-getters?
+Karim Benzema scored in the last encounter and moved into 10th in the ranking, but which players sits above him in the Barcelona vs Real Madrid goal-getters.

-Real Madrid and Barcelona will lock horns once again in the Clásico this Sunday at the Bernabéu in what will be the 249th competitive meeting between the sides.
+Real Madrid and Barcelona will lock horns once again in their famous Clásico this Sunday at the Camp Nou in what will be the 247th competitive meeting between the sides.

 Down through the years, several of history’s greatest goalscorers have played a starring role in the long-running Clásico drama, with the fixture’s all-time list of net fillers reading as a who’s who of footballing legends, and is unsurprisingly led by Lionel Messi and Cristiano Ronaldo.

-Overall after 248 games played, Real Madrid have scored 415 goals and claimed 100 victories, four more than Barcelona, who have scored 404 goals against their eternal rivals.
+Overall after 246 games played, Real Madrid have scored 413 goals and claimed 98 victories, two more victory than Barcelona, who have scored 401 goals against their eternal rivals.
+With 814 goals in 246 games, there have been an average 3.3 goals per Clásico fixture – not a bad turnout for the greatest club game on earth.

 Clásico all-time top-scorers